Ben Raznick

 Jump Rope & Diving | Boulder

 Raznick's childhood can only be described as unique.
-Raznick was born in Boulder, and his participation on the local competitive jump rope team, "Skip Its" took him on journey's across the US and world to places like Puerto Rico, Canada, Belgium & Denmark to perform, teach and compete.
-By the age of 16, Raznick was a Jump Rope 2x World Champion and US Grand National Champion.
-You might have spotted Raznick jump roping in the basketball half time shows of the CU Buffs, Denver Nuggets, & NBA All Star Game, or you might have seen him on Colorado's 9 News or ESPN's National Jump Rope Championship coverage.
+His participation on the Skip Its, a local competitive jump rope team, took him on journeys across the US and world to places like Puerto Rico, Canada, Belgium & Denmark to perform, teach and compete.
+By the age of 16, Raznick was a jump rope US Grand National Champion and 2x World Champion.
+Watch two gold medal freestyle performances on Raznick's Birds of a Feather Film.
+You might have seen Raznick jumping rope in the basketball halftime shows of the CU Buffs, Denver Nuggets, & NBA All Star Game.
+He was featured in Boulder's Daily Camera, Colorado's 9 News and ESPN's National Jump Rope Championship coverage.

 Teaching & Film | Spain & Colorado